Hgarnell/Hgarnell.github.io/blogs/_recipes/Cashew_Butter_cookies.md

 # Cashew Butter Cookies
 *Makes 12 cookies*

 My vegan take on the famous levain cookies.
-I used the [Pancake Princess's]() levain cookie bake off as a starting point for this recipe.
-Using her tips, and through looking at the nutritional information and macro ratio from the [winning recipe (bravetart)]() I created a wfpb compliant, gluten free (if using gluten-free certified oat flour)  cookie!
+I used the [Pancake Princess's][Best Copycat Levain Cookie Recipe - The Pancake Princess](https://www.thepancakeprincess.com/2020/09/16/best-copycat-levain-cookie-recipe/) levain cookie bake off as a starting point for this recipe.
+Using her tips, and through looking at the nutritional information and macro ratio from the [winning recipe (bravetart)](https://www.seriouseats.com/super-thick-chocolate-chip-cookie-recipe)) I created a wfpb compliant, gluten free (if using gluten-free certified oat flour)  cookie!

 I chose to use cashew butter in this recipe because of its natural sweetness and somewhat buttery taste.
 Choosing a different nut or seed butter ( use sun-butter or tahini to make it nut free) may result in a thinner, greasier cookie, so you may want to chill the cookie a bit longer.